Best Time to Visit Bali (Weather, Crowds & Costs)

 COVER IMAGE

-Bali sits just south of the equator, giving it a tropical climate with warm temperatures year-round.
-The island has two main seasons—dry and wet—each offering a different travel experience.
-Expect temperatures between 26°C to 31°C , with high humidity, especially during the rainy months.
+Bali, a tropical paradise just south of the equator, enjoys warm weather all year round.
+The island has two main seasons—dry and wet—each offering a unique experience.
+Temperatures range from 26°C to 31°C (79°F to 88°F), with high humidity, especially during the rainy months.

-These months are a mix of both seasons, with occasional rain but mostly sunny days.
-They’re great for budget travelers looking for good weather without peak-season prices.
-Beaches and attractions are still enjoyable, but with fewer crowds.
-Pack for both sun and occasional showers.
+A mix of both seasons—mostly sunny with occasional rain.
+Great for budget travelers wanting good weather without peak-season crowds.
+Beaches and attractions remain enjoyable, so pack for both sunshine and light showers!

 Best Time to Visit Bali – Month-by-Month Guide